Carnivore Diet: Everything You Need to Know (Updated 2020)

-This is why people on the carnivore diet are losing 50+ pounds, even without exercise.
-It’s simple – your calories are more filling and more efficient.
-You eat less, feel better, and the pounds melt away like butter in your cast-iron.
+This is why some people on the carnivore diet are losing 50+ pounds, even without exercise.

 Acne is not natural.
 It’s a disease of western civilization – that’s why a 2002 study found that 0 out of 1200 Kitavan Islanders of Papua New Guinea had acne, while over 90% of 16-18 year olds in Westernized societies do [*].

 I wasted thousands of dollars on acne meds and countless hours trying to dissect my pimples like a surgeon.

 In reality, all I needed to do was change my diet.

 Remember the phrase “you are what you eat?”
 If you eat junk, your skin will be junk.
 If you eat good foods, you’ll have good skin.
 If you eat porcelain, your skin will look like porcelain… okay, maybe not.